yalelibrary/bulk-fcrepo-import/README.md

 ```
 mvn clean install
-cd target
+cd bfit-webapp
 mvn cargo:run
 ```

+Some tests that rely on access to the library's OAI-PMH server might fail.
+Please set up your VPN before doing a build.

 The webapp is launched at: http://localhost:8080/bfit-webapp.
 You should see something like:

 ![ladybird](lb2.png)

+The application requires CAS credentials.

 ### Deployment

-The application comes with an embedded Tomcat and an in-memory relational database.
+The application comes with an embedded Tomcat 7 and an in-memory relational database.
 The generated .war file should ideally be placed in a regular servlet container, however.
 Similarly MySQL should be used as the data store for Hibernate.

 ### Limitations